top of page

 LambCarried (1).jpg

-I was recently passed a link to a YouTube video called "The Passover Lamb-Debunked" by a person seeking my feedback.
-Apparently, the video was produced by a Jewish man with the aim of subverting the Christian belief that Jesus was our Passover Lamb, albeit typologically.
-The bulk of the video was focused on attacking Paul's message in 1 Corinthians 5:7-8 and challenged the plain but symbolic meaning of Christ's sacrificial death, which fulfilled the Jewish festival of Passover.
-After watching the entire video, I felt a proper rebuttal to this attack on Christianity was called for.
-In the following sections, we will examine the main challenges presented in the video with an accompanying response.
+Several years ago, I was introduced to a YouTube video called The Passover Lamb-Debunked.
+Apparently, the video was produced by a Jewish teacher with the aim of debunking the Christian belief in Jesus as the Passover Lamb.
+Much of its content is focused on attacking Paul's message in 1 Corinthians 5:7-8 and challenges the plain but symbolic meaning of Christ's sacrificial death, which fulfilled the Jewish festival of Passover.
+After viewing the entire video, I felt compelled to offer a proper rebuttal to its open attack on the Christian Faith.
+In the following sections, we will examine the main claims presented in the video along with a corresponding response.

 "The children of the world are members one of another.
 When the Holy One desires to give healing to the world, he smites one just man amongst them, and for his sake heals all the rest.
 From where do we learn this?
-From the saying [Isaiah 53:5], “He was wounded for our transgressions, bruised for our iniquities."
+From the saying [Isaiah 53:5], 'He was wounded for our transgressions, bruised for our iniquities'".
 (Zohar, Numbers, Pinchus 218a)

-“You must bear the sufferings and wounds by which the Almighty chastises you for Israel’s sins” and so it is written, He was wounded for our transgressions, bruised for our iniquities."
+“You must bear the sufferings and wounds by which the Almighty chastises you for Israel’s sins and so it is written, 'He was wounded for our transgressions, bruised for our iniquities'".
 (Midrash Konen; 11th century)

-"The Messiah, in order to atone for them both [Adam and David], will make his soul a trespass offering [Isaiah 53:10] as it is written next to this parashah “Behold my servant” [Isaiah 52:13].
+"The Messiah, in order to atone for them both [Adam and David], will make his soul a trespass offering [Isaiah 53:10] as it is written next to this parashah 'Behold my servant'" [Isaiah 52:13].
 (Midrash Aseret Memrot)

-Be merciful to your people, and let our punishment suffice for them.
-29 Make my blood their purification, and take my life in exchange for theirs.”
+"Be merciful to your people, and let our punishment suffice for them.
+Make my blood their purification, and take my life in exchange for theirs.”
 (4 Maccabees 6:28–29)

-In Midrash Exodus rabbah Moses said to God: "Will not the time come when Israel will have neither Tabernacle nor Temple?
-What will happen with them then?"
-The Holy One, blessed be He, said: "I will then take one of their righteous men and keep him as a pledge on their behalf so I may pardon or atone for all their sins."
+''Will not the time come when Israel will have neither Tabernacle nor Temple?
+What will happen with them then?'
+The Holy One, blessed be He, said: 'I will then take one of their righteous men and keep him as a pledge on their behalf so I may pardon or atone for all their sins".
+(Midrash Exodus rabbah Moses)

 "When Israel was in the Holy Land those services and the sacrifices that they did took up from them all the sicknesses and sufferings of the world.
 Now Messiah takes them from the world..."
 (Zohar 212a).

-Immediately after discussing the use of Para Adumah [Red Heifer] ashes to purify a person who came into contact with the dead, the Torah tells us of the death of Miriam [Bamidbar 20:1].
-The Talmud says [Moed Katan 28a] that the juxtaposition of these two parshios teaches that “Just as the Para Adumah atones, so too the death of a righteous person atones”.
+"Immediately after discussing the use of Para Adumah [Red Heifer] ashes to purify a person who came into contact with the dead, the Torah tells us of the death of Miriam [Bamidbar 20:1].
+The Talmud says [Moed Katan 28a and b.
+Sotah 14a] that the juxtaposition of these two parshios teaches that 'Just as the Para Adumah atones, so too the death of a righteous person atones'”.

-Claim 2The meaning of pesach is not passover.
+Claim 2.
+The meaning of Pesach is not Passover.
 This is a Christian misconception.
 Instead, Pesach (fasach) means to stand immobile as if lame over one's house.
 God was standing guard at the door of the homes of those Israelites who availed themselves of the lamb's blood, protecting them.

 My Response: Even the official website of the orthodox Jewish community of New York acknowledges that pesach means, to pass over, but also gives alternate meanings for this Hebrew/Aramaic word (see here).
-By further looking up pesach in the strong's concordance, we find that pesach's primary interpretation is to "pass over", but an alternate interpretation is, "to be lame" (see here).
+By further looking up pesach in the strong's concordance, we find that pesach's primary interpretation is to "pass over", but an alternate interpretation is "to be lame" (see here).

-Claim 3There are six types of offerings or sacrifices in the Torah: cleanse/sin offering (chatat), reparation/compensatory (asham), dedication offering (olah), peace offering (shlamim), meal offering (mincha), and incense offering (anan).
-The traditional passover lamb slaughtered every passover was not a sin offering (zevach chatat), but rather a peace offering (zevach shlamim).
+Claim 3.
+There are six types of offerings or sacrifices in the Torah: cleanse/sin offering (chatat), reparation/compensatory (asham), dedication offering (olah), peace offering (shlamim), meal offering (mincha), and incense offering (anan).
+The traditional Passover lamb slaughtered on the festival was not a sin offering (zevach chatat), but rather a peace offering (zevach shlamim).
 Jesus could not be our Passover Lamb because He is designated as a sin offering by the New Testament (He made atonement for sin).
 He did not present Himself as a peace offering (zevach shlamim).

 Nevertheless, there are many Jews who view the paschal lamb as propitiation for sin, including the most revered Rashi and Rabbi Abraham ibn Ezra.
 Here are some of their own quotes: